-- School records

-These large, manila files are kept in the administrative assistant's (Jody Wolfe) office.
-In these files are previous report cards, standardized testing scores, and report cards from CAPE.
-Teachers and teaching assistants have access to these files within that office, but may NOT remove the files for any reason. - Personal/confidential files
+- School records: previous report cards, standardized testing scores, and report cards from CAPE.
+Teachers and teaching assistants have access to these files within that office, but may NOT remove the files for any reason. - Personal/confidential files: specialized testing results, counselling reports, IPPs and reports/updates of outside special services. - All the information uploaded to PASI and kept as digital files within the Alberta Education system.

-These red files are kept in the office of the special services coordinator.
-In these files are specialized testing results, counselling reports, IPPs and reports/updates of outside special services.
-Only teachers have access to these files and under no circumstances are these files, or knowledge of their contents, to leave the immediate office.

-The Director of Student Services or its designate (executive assistant) is responsible for requesting and sending out all student files (general and personal/confidential).
+The Director of Student Services or its designate is responsible for requesting and sending out all student files (general and personal/confidential).